mhshuvoalways/essay-contest-of-students/README.md

 # Mern-Stack-Contest-App

-This is a project template for mern-facebook-lite.
+This is a mern stack web application for student's essay contest.
 It lives at https://www.monomousumicontest.com

 ```bash
 Feature: